GREETINGS.

 Allow me to explain.

 For instance, all Capoeira Angola movements are done based on the ability of the student.
 For example, a AU (cartwheel) is a basic capoeira movement.
-A total begginer will only lift their legs a few inches from the ground keeping both hands on the floor.
-As the student advance, they will eventually be able to do a full cartwheel on one hand, or even NO HANDS.
+A total beginner will only lift their legs a few inches from the ground keeping both hands on the floor.
+As the student advances, they will eventually be able to do a full cartwheel on one hand, or even NO HANDS.
 We begin with basic movements and progress learning the philosophy and culture of the art.

 It’s community, working with each individual, which accomplishes the positive change in the capoeirista.
 The successes in the micro community of the Roda can be taken as an important measure of the ability for the capoeirista to succeed in the larger society outside of the Roda.